-9. Trade liberalization has been an integral part of the structural reforms that have contributed to Australia's impressive economic performance.
-Liberalization has continued during the review period.
+- 9. Trade liberalization has been an integral part of the structural reforms that have contributed to Australia's impressive economic performance.
+Liberalization has continued during the review period. - 10.
+The tariff remains one of the main instruments of Australia's trade policy.
+As a result of unilateral reductions (in 2005) in tariffs applied to textiles, clothing, and footwear (TCF) as well as to passenger motor

-- 10. The tariff remains one of the main instruments of Australia's trade policy.
-As a result of unilateral reductions (in 2005) in tariffs applied to textiles, clothing, and footwear (TCF) as well as to passenger motor vehicles (PMVs), the overall simple average applied MFN tariff rate fell from 4.5% in 2002 to 3.8% in 2006.
+- vehicles (PMVs), the overall simple average applied MFN tariff rate fell from 4.5% in 2002 to 3.8% in 2006.
 While 96.7% of Australia's tariffs are bound, more than 40% of its bound rates currently exceed applied MFN rates by at least five percentage points.
-Although this potentially imparts degree a unpredictability to the tariff, there has not been any increase in applied tariff rates during the period under review. - 11.
+Although this potentially imparts a degree of unpredictability to the tariff, there has not been any increase in applied tariff rates during the period under review. - 11.
 Nonetheless, some tariff and non-tariff barriers to trade remain.
 Despite the cuts in tariffs applied to TCF and PMV products, their rates are still considerably higher than the average applied MFN rate.
 In addition, non-ad valorem rates, applying to a few tariff lines, tend to conceal relatively high tariffs.
 In particular, judging from its high average ad valorem equivalent (AVE), the compound duty on second-hand vehicles is potentially prohibitive. - 12.
 Although strict sanitary and phytosanitary (SPS) measures remain, steps have been taken to improve import risk analyses in order to make the process more transparent, efficient, and timely.
 According to the authorities, as international standards do not exist in some areas, the share of national standards that are equivalent to international standards remains at around 40%. - 13.
 Australia has observer status in the WTO Committee on Government Procurement, but has no intention of becoming a party to the GPA.
 The authorities consider that accession to the agreement would impose unnecessary costs and delays on procurement operations.
-Government procurement of motor vehicles still incorporates local-content requirements.
+Government procurement of motor vehicles still incorporates local-content requirements. - 14.
+Discretionary export licensing restrictions are maintained for reasons related to SPS, the environment, and alignment with international agreements.
+Export quotas remain on some cheese products and merino sheep.
+Despite the corporatization or privatization of some state-trading enterprises, and the termination of some state-trading arrangements, exports of certain agricultural products are still managed by such enterprises.